Graycemuthui/Microverse-Portfolio/README.md

 ### Setup

-- Using git, clone the code to your machine or download a Zip File.
+- Using git, clone the code to your machine or download a zip File.

 ## Deployment